 Conserving water through invasive plant clearing: A Kogelberg project

-Now the KBR has teamed up with the Groenland Water User’s Association (GWUA), to launch a project to clear invasive alien plants in the Hangklip Conservancy.
+Now the Kogelberg Biosphere has teamed up with the Groenland Water User’s Association (GWUA), to launch a project to clear invasive alien plants in the Hangklip Conservancy.
 The project is funded by the Western Cape Department of Agriculture.
 Riverbanks, mountain catchments and natural springs that are overrun by these invasive plants will be prioritised.

 The project will also create work for 12 people – a local contractor, Ryno Seegals from Kleinmond and his team of 11 people, until March 2023.